 Very good.
 Connecting readers with great books since 1972!
 Used books may not include companion materials, and may have some shelf wear or limited writing.
 We ship orders daily and Customer Service is our top priority!

-Add this copy of Connemara: Listening to the Wind to cart. $6.79, very good condition, Sold by HPB Inc. rated 4.0 out of 5 stars, ships from Dallas, TX, UNITED STATES, published 2008 by Penguin Books.
+Add this copy of Connemara: Listening to the Wind to cart. $4.25, very good condition, Sold by Half Price Books Inc rated 4.0 out of 5 stars, ships from Dallas, TX, UNITED STATES, published 2008 by Penguin Books.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.